Engineering-Research-and-Development/fiware-true-connector/docs/true_connector_tutorial.md

-# TRUE Connector Tutorial
+# FIWARE TRUE Connector Tutorial

-This is a step-by-step tutorial that will introduce in detail how to exchange data in a trusted environment using the TRUE Connector.
+This is a step-by-step tutorial that will introduce in detail how to exchange data in a trusted environment using the FIWARE TRUE Connector.

 ## What is IDS?